dibertz/northgard-camera-move/README.md

  Displacement across x, y, z and diagonal.
  - Key "Y" for to block or free-view Camera.
  - Keys "A", "W", "D", "S" for to move character and tracking with camera smoothing.
+ - Mouse wheel scrolling + or - for to Zoom in-out Camera.

  <h2>Operative systems compatibility:</h2>